felipeemidio/Memorial/README.md

-Intruções
+#Instruções

-apertar o botão do mouse e arrastar para rotacionar a visão. as teclas w, a, s, d movimentam a camera.
+Apertar o botão do mouse e arrastar para rotacionar a visão.

+As teclas w, a, s, d movimentam a câmera.